-- Pupils with SEN are encouraged to be part of the Pupil Leadership Team - Pupils with SEN are also encouraged to be part of all Enrichment clubs to promote teamwork/building friendships etc. - Pupils can access support from the Welfare and Safeguarding team - We have a zero tolerance approach to bullying.
+- Pupils with SEN are encouraged to be part of the Pupil Leadership Team - Pupils with SEN are also encouraged to be part of all Enrichment clubs to promote teamwork/building friendships etc. - Pupils can access support from the Welfare and Safeguarding team - Pupils can access support from the SEMH Lead Teacher. - We have a zero tolerance approach to bullying.